 When a subscription is canceled, there are a series of actions that need to take place.
-(Future payments must be cancelled, access should be revoked, etc.)
+(Future payments must be canceled, access should be revoked, etc.)

 Whether you’re manually cancelling a subscription (through the Admin Options) or allow your users to self-cancel, it’s important to review all steps involved and create a “subscription cancellation” CRM automation where applicable.